-Do not use any lower extremity free or machine weights.
+We suggest that you do not use any lower extremity free or machine weights.
 If you are doing free or machine weights for the upper body and trunk, we suggest a very light resistance of 3 sets of 15-20 repetitions.
 Do not place yourself in a compromising position with your recently operated knee.